Documentation

 GET/api/rulesAuth: Session

-List community rules.
+List community GUI rules.
 Filter by plugin name with ?search= parameter.

 bash